scaleoutsystems/fedn-cpp-client/README.md

 **Note:** This is a prototype and is still in active development so the interface might change frequently!
 The purpose of this prototype is to demonstrate how the C++ client can be used to connect to the federated network.
 In the example below, there is no actual model training being performed on the client.

 ## fednlib API
 To create a FEDn client in C++, the user creates a C++ source file where they implement their machine learning code and use the FEDn library API `fednlib` to connect the client to the federated network.
-The file `my_client.cpp` in the `examples` folder shows how the user implements their own machine learning code by overriding the methods `Train`and `Validate` of the `GrpcClient` class, and connect the client to the network in the `main` function.
+The file `my_client.cpp` in the `examples` folder shows how the user implements their own machine learning code by overriding the methods `train`and `validate` of the `GrpcClient` class, and connect the client to the network in the `main` function.

-* `Train`: The user starts by reading the model from a binary file into the preferred format (depending on the ML library that is used), implements the machine learning logic, and saves the updated model back to a file in binary format.
+* `train`: The user starts by reading the model from a binary file into the preferred format (depending on the ML library that is used), implements the machine learning logic, and saves the updated model back to a file in binary format.
 In the example `my_client.cpp`, this function simply reads the global model into memory and writes it back to file.
-* `Validate`: The user starts by reading the model from a binary file, computes the preferred validation metrics, saves the metrics in a JSON object and writes the JSON to file.
+* `validate`: The user starts by reading the model from a binary file, computes the preferred validation metrics, saves the metrics in a JSON object and writes the JSON to file.
 In the example `my_client.cpp`, this function creates a JSON with mock validation data and writes it to file.
 * `main`: The user starts by creating an object of the class `FednClient`, passing the client configuration file path to the constructor.
 Then the user gets the combiner configuration from the `FednClient` object and uses it to setup a gRPC channel.
-Then the user creates an object of the custom class which inherits from `GrpcCient` and overrides the functions `Train` and `Validate` as described above, passing the gRPC channel to the constructor.
+Then the user creates an object of the custom class which inherits from `GrpcCient` and overrides the functions `train` and `validate` as described above, passing the gRPC channel to the constructor.
 Finally the user invokes the `run` method on the `FednClient` object to connect the client to the task stream from the assigned combiner.

 Below are instruction for building the library and client executable from source.